TiddlyWiki/MultiWikiServer/README.md

 - `cd MultiWikiServer`
 - `npm install` or `npm run install-android`
 - `npm run certs` - if you want https (unix only)
 - `npm start` - this will run the build every time, but it's very fast.
+Add `init-store` to the command to create the `admin` user and add some wikis.

 The development wiki will be active at http://localhost:8080/dev